Three photos of military veterans

 A strong interaction exists between oral health and behavioral health.
-Oral stress can cause dry mouth, tooth grinding, TMJ, gum disease, and mouth sores.
+Stress can contribute to dry mouth, tooth grinding, TMJ, gum disease, and mouth sores.
 Some of the most common behavioral health problems affecting oral health are: mood disorders, depression, anxiety, panic attacks, eating disorders, substance-use disorders including smoking, obsessive-compulsive disorder, self-harm, and schizophrenia.
 These behavioral health issues are often associated with changes in mood, cognition, and/or motivation that affect self-care behaviors like oral hygiene, increasing risk for tooth decay.
 Side effects of psychotropic medications can cause gingivitis, xerostomia (dry mouth), and metabolic syndrome, which can increase risk for periodontal disease and caries.
 Lack of access to dental treatment due to lack of insurance or financial issues are common in those with behavioral health problems.

 Many veterans have lingering behavioral health issues.
 The most common are post-traumatic stress disorder (PTSD), depression, and traumatic brain injury (TBI).
 Oral health is not an essential benefit of VA health care.